amnuts/opcache-gui/README.md

 ### Overview

 The overview will show you all the core information.
-From here you'll be able to see what host and platform you're running on, what version of OPcache you're using, when it was last reset, the functions that are available, all the directives and all the statistics associated with the OPcache (number of hits, memory used, free and wasted memory, etc.)
+From here you'll be able to see what host and platform you're running on, what version of OPcache you're using, when it was last reset, the functions and directives available (with links to the php.net manual), and all the statistics associated with the OPcache (number of hits, memory used, free and wasted memory, and more).

 ![Screenshot of the Overview tab](http://amnuts.com/images/opcache/screenshot/overview-v3.3.0.png)